thetruejard/LardRenderQueue/README.md

 The Lard Render Queue is a WIP Python script to automatically queue and run headless renders and bakes of Blender projects (`.blend` files).

-Note that the script is currently under development and is not usable in its current state.
+Note that the script is currently under development and only some features are usable in its current state.

 For license information, see [LICENSE.md](LICENSE.md).